-Below an except from an email George sent to Roger Penrose explaining his approach to the gauge gravity problem, dated April 2, 2012.
+Below an excerpt from an email George Karatheodoris sent to Roger Penrose explaining his novel approach to the gauge gravity problem, dated April 2, 2012.

 “The approach I am taking to the quantum gravity problem is somewhat conservative in that it appears to adhere to the quantum theory, but as you will see it does introduce novel elements (even as regard quantum theory) that should have significant effects.
 Basically, I feel that the approaches to “gauge gravity”, come in two forms: 1) the results from string theory that show that gravitational behavior of a kind is implicit in Yang-Mills theory provided that it is radically reinterpreted and provided that the rules for calculating observables are given by formulae proposed by Witten et. al. 2) results on the level of the classical action pioneered by Utiyama in the 1950’s and carried through by many authors.
 The second approach is an attempt to understand gravity as a traditional gauge theory with the gauge group being something like the Poincare group–it is not accompanied by the non-local interpretation used in the stringy approach.
 It is the second approach the I am working in, but I disagree with much of the literature on it.

 The first result that I have found is that I can interpret the geodesic equation as the Wong equation for a generalized gauge theory.
 I will explain exactly what this means.
 First of all the Wong equation for a Yang-Mills theory coupled to matter is the equation of motion for that coupled system (matter, gauge field) in the approximation in which one treats it exactly like classical electrodynamics.
 The gauge fields are treated as classical fields and the matter fields are approximated by classical charged particles, just as in classical electrodynamics.
 The equations look just like the equations of classical electrodynamics but with the Yang-Mills field strength, the color vector charge in the current, and the covariant derivative replacing their Abelian counterparts.